utkusen/reqstress/README.md

 ## reqstress vs. Other Tools

 reqstresser is not the fastest benchmarking tool, but it's not bad either.
-I tested couple of popular tools on a $20 Linode server.
+I tested couple of popular tools on a $20 Linode server with same amount of threads.
 Here is the result:

 | Tool         | Num. of Sent Requests | Duration |